-- 2 The materials to be used in the construction of the external surfaces of the extension hereby permitted shall match those used in the existing building.
-REASON: To safeguard the appearance of the locality. - 3 Notwithstanding the provisions of the Town and Country Planning (General Permitted Development) Order 1995 (or any order revoking and re-enacting that order with or without modification), no window(s)/door(s), other than those shown on the approved plan no GR/B/P4A shall be installed in the south west elevation wall(s) of the development hereby permitted without the prior permission in writing of the local planning authority.
+2 The materials to be used in the construction of the external surfaces of the extension hereby permitted shall match those used in the existing building.
+REASON: To safeguard the appearance of the locality.

+Notwithstanding the provisions of the Town and Country Planning (General 3 Permitted Development) Order 1995 (or any order revoking and re-enacting that order with or without modification), no window(s)/door(s), other than those shown on the approved plan no GR/B/P4A shall be installed in the south west elevation wall(s) of the development hereby permitted without the prior permission in writing of the local planning authority.

-- 4 The window(s) in the south west elevation (First Floor) wall(s) of the proposed development shall: - (a) be of purpose-made obscure glass, - (b) be permanently fixed closed below a height of 1.8m above finished floor level, and shall thereafter be retained in that form.
+4 The window(s) in the south west elevation (First Floor) wall(s) of the proposed development shall:

+(b) be permanently fixed closed below a height of 1.8m above finished floor level, and shall thereafter be retained in that form.